The Ultimate Guide To Grow, Plant and Care for Strawberries

 You are likely to know when to harvest your strawberries as the fruits will have darkened in colour and look juicy.
 Try to harvest as soon as they are ripe, as this is when they taste their best.
 Remember to be as gentle as possible when harvesting as this prevents bruising the fruit.
 If you can, remove the stalk and stem from the plant too.

-How to care for your strawberries
+How to care for strawberry plants

 Regular feeding is also important when growing strawberries, as they are hungry plants.
 Most gardeners like to use a high-potassium liquid feed every two weeks, such as Miracle-Gro Performance Organics Fruit & Veg feed.
 This kind of feed encourages flowering; and more flowers means more fruit.
 Tomato feed will also do the job well.